de-lez/pyrogram/README.rst

 About
 =====

-**Pyrogram** is a fully functional Telegram Client Library written from the ground up in Python.
-It offers simple and complete access to the `Telegram Messenger API`_ and is designed for Python developers keen on building custom Telegram applications.
+**Pyrogram** is a brand new Python library for building custom `Telegram`_ clients.
+It can be used to interact with Telegram via the MTProto API as both User and Bot and to execute any action an official app is able to do (and more).

 Features
 --------

+Pyrogram has many advantages over other libraries:

--   **Easy to setup**: Pyrogram can be easily installed and upgraded using **pip**, requires a minimal set of dependencies (which are also automatically managed) and very few lines of code to get started with.
+-   **Easy to setup**: Pyrogram can be easily installed using pip and requires very few lines of code to get started with.

--   **Easy to use**: Pyrogram provides idiomatic, developer-friendly, clean and readable Python code (either generated or hand-written) making the Telegram API simple to use.
+-   **Easy to use**: Pyrogram provides idiomatic, developer-friendly, clean and readable Python code making the Telegram API simple to use.

--   **High level**: Pyrogram automatically handles all the low-level details of communication with the Telegram servers by implementing the `MTProto Mobile Protocol v2.0`_ and the mechanisms needed for establishing a reliable connection.
+-   **High-level**: Pyrogram automatically handles all the low-level details of communication with Telegram servers.

--   **Fast**: Pyrogram's speed is boosted up by `TgCrypto`_, a high-performance, easy-to-install Telegram Crypto Library written in C as a Python extension.
+-   **Fast**: Pyrogram speed is boosted up by `TgCrypto`_, a high-performance Telegram Crypto Library written in C.

--   **Updated**: Pyrogram makes use of the latest Telegram API version, currently `Layer 75`_.
+-   **Updated**: Pyrogram makes use of the latest Telegram MTProto API version.

--   **Documented**: Pyrogram API public methods are documented and resemble the well established Telegram Bot API, thus offering a familiar look to Bot developers.
+-   **Documented**: Pyrogram API methods are documented and resemble the well established Telegram Bot API, thus offering a familiar look to Bot developers.

--   **Full API support**: Beside the simple, bot-like methods offered by the Pyrogram API, the library also provides a complete, low-level access to every single Telegram API method.
+-   **Full API support**: Beside the simple, Bot API-like methods, Pyrogram also provides a complete access to every single Telegram MTProto API method.

 Requirements